WhiteflagProtocol/whiteflag-standard/wf-specification.md

 ##### Chain Reorganisation Dynamics

 Malicious actors may perform attacks on a blockchain network by causing rapid and/or large-scale chain reorganisations.
-Many blockchain network prescribe a chain "re-org limit" and have implemented other measures to mitigate such events.
+Many blockchain networks prescribe a chain "re-org limit" and have implemented other measures to mitigate such events.
 It is advised to assess resiliency to such attacks per individual blockchain network.